aleshaleksey/fansys23/03-movement-exploration.md

 - **Navigation Threshold:** 15
 - **Camping Threshold:** 20
 - **Global movement cost:** x4
+- **Special**: All penalties due to severe/extreme [precipitation](#precipitation) are doubled for swamps.

 ___
 ### Classification of Inclement Weather Hazards

 Inclement weather has two severities: **Severe** and **Extreme**.
-This is a simplification of (usually!) real weather which is made to make the rules more manageable.
-Groups that desire more granularity are free too be more liberal with their sliding scale.
+This is a simplification of (usually!) real weather.
+Groups that desire more granularity are free to be more liberal with their sliding scale.
 As expected, "extreme" weather usually has a stronger effect than "severe" weather.
 There are four general types of weather hazard, and it is possible to find more than one in any given situation.
 In some cases a clever group may find ways of using weather hazards to its advantage.

 #### Fair weather

 Characters may be so lucky as to find themselves travelling in fair weather that brings no direct hazards with it.
-In such weather it is not to cold or too hot, the wind is not strong enough to cause much of a problem, even for long ranged attacks, precipitation is, at worst, not much stronger than a drizzle, and visibility is good enough to see for miles.
+In such weather it is not too cold or too hot, the wind is not strong enough to cause much of a problem, even for long ranged attacks, precipitation is, at worst, not much stronger than a drizzle, and visibility is good enough to see for miles.
 The main danger of this kind of weather, if anything, is that it probably does not cause problems for your foes either!

 ___
 #### Precipitation